 Sibillini Mountain National Park

-Our Truffle hunters are based in and around Central and Northern Italy and come from families who have been involved in Truffle hunting for generations.
+We use Truffle hunters based in and around Central and Northern Italy, who come from families who have been involved in Truffle hunting for generations.
 Two or even three generations of Truffle hunters often occupy the same large family home, handing down the closely guarded secrets of their trade and inculcating the next generation into the mysteries of the art.

 Aside from the training and care of the dogs and an in depth knowledge of Truffles, the most important of these, of course, is the actual location of their ‘hunting grounds’ which they will never divulge to anyone outside the family.